Q&A With A Colorado Star Chef: Alex Seidel

-Alex Seidel of Denver's Mercantile Dining & Provisions in Union Station and Fruition, as well as his own Fruition Farms Dairy and Creamery in Larkspur, earned a spot on Food & Wine Magazine’s Best New Chef list in 2010, was called was called Chef of the Year in 2009 by Denver Magazine and 5280 Magazine in 2008, and has been a semi-finalist for the James Beard Foundation’s Best Chef, Southwest honor numerous times.
+Alex Seidel of Denver's Mercantile Dining & Provisions in Union Station and Fruition, earned a spot on Food & Wine Magazine’s Best New Chef list in 2010, was called was called Chef of the Year in 2009 by Denver Magazine and 5280 Magazine in 2008, and was named the 2018 James Beard Foundation Best Chef: Southwest.

 Why do you choose to live and cook in Colorado?